mxaddict/www.codedmaster.com/content/2016/10/05/virtualbox-install-on-ubuntu-16.04/index.md

 +++
 title = "Setup Virtualbox on Ubuntu 16.04?" date = 2016-10-05T00:00:00Z
+description = "Learn how to easily set up VirtualBox on Ubuntu 16.04 with a simple terminal command.
+This tutorial also includes a video guide for a visual installation experience." tags = ["VirtualBox", "Ubuntu", "Linux", "Installation", "Virtual Machine", "Tutorial"]
 +++

 [Virtualbox][vbox] is a open source, well maintained virtual machine package